-Tell your Health Minister to support added sugar labelling
+Tell your Health Minister to stop delaying action on sugar

 High or frequent consumption of added sugars, particularly for infants and young children, is associated with increased risk of dental cavities.